The Mage Guide for Mists of Pandaria

 Mage Specs and Talents

 Mana is thankfully no longer a real issue, which is a big help.
-It used to be that you’d kill a mob or too then have to get that mana back.
+It used to be that you’d kill a mob or two then have to get that mana back.

-I found myself many times completing quests with every last piece of gear broken without having a noticeable slowdown in killing speed, it can be just that easy for mages as unlike every other class they are almost completely self-supporting.
+Gear always helps, but it’s not as essential as with some classes.
+I found myself many times completing quests with every last piece of gear broken without having any really noticeable slowdown in killing speed, it can be just that easy for mages as unlike every other class they are almost completely self-supporting.
 Naturally, on a PvP server or for the end game you will want to have better gear.

 This is the talent page you’ll see on your mage.
 Descriptions are below the image.